 A virtual reality commission and exhibition presented on a free mobile VR app platform for iOS and Android.

-Featuring works by Scott Benesiinaabandan, Trudy Erin Elmore, E. Jane, Endam Nihan, Fusun Uzun, Thousand Stars, and more!
+With works by Scott Benesiinaabandan, Trudy Erin Elmore, E. Jane, Endam Nihan, Tommy Truong, Fusun Uzun, Thousand Stars, and Tough Guy Mountain

 Trinity Square Video will launch V/Art Projects, a mobile virtual reality app gallery, created to help promote new understandings of what the virtual can be, and to ask the questions; What does technology allow us to feel, what are its ethics, and what does it mean to be immersed in an artificial reality in a time of political urgency?